+The boundaries of personal freedom are limited by applicable state and federal laws and institutional rules and regulations governing interpersonal behavior.
 Respect for the individual and human dignity is of paramount importance in creating a community free from violence, sexual assault and non-consensual sexual contact.

-The State of New Jersey recognizes that the impact of violence on its victims and the surrounding community can be severe and long lasting.
-Thus, it has established a Bill of Rights to articulate requirements for policies, procedures and services designed to insure that the needs of victims are met and that the colleges and universities in New Jersey create and maintain communities that support human dignity.
-Access the Victim's Bill of Rights and more information regarding sexual assault in the Student Handbook.
+The State of New Jersey recognizes that the impact of violence on its victims and the surrounding community can be severe and long-lasting.
+Thus, it has established this Bill of Rights to articulate requirements for policies, procedures and services designed to insure that the needs of victims are met and that the University and universities in New Jersey create and maintain communities that support human dignity.